Trigger warning: abuse, coercive control, loss, and family court trauma.

 I called her father and said:

 “She needs help.
 She needs counseling.
 She needs the truth.
-I cannot allow her to be around my other children in this condition—it’s not safe.”
+I cannot allow her to be around my other children in this condition, it’s just not safe.”

 After that, she mostly cut contact.
 A few rage-filled messages came through over the years, but otherwise, she disappeared from our lives.